-Boxels are more than a display technology.
-They are a kinetic environmental medium that bridge physical and digital, transforming space through tangible pixels.
+Boxels are a kinetic environmental medium that bridges physical and digital realms, transforming space through tangible pixels.

-Like a contemporary campfire, Boxels recall the prehistoric hearth as a site of gathering, exchange, and cultural formation.
+Boxels recall the prehistoric hearth as a site of gathering, exchange, and cultural formation.
 At a time when we increasingly need to be reminded to be with one another, they give media physical presence and, in turn, reinforce the value of presence itself.

 Sam is a multimedia artist and designer.
 He is currently pursuing an MFA in Industrial Design at Parsons School of Design, and previously earned a BFA with an Architecture Minor from Cornell University.
 Sam has a particular interest in synthesizing light and texture into spatial features, playing with perception to augment the built environment.
 Most recently, Sam’s work was shortlisted by the Philadelphia Museum of Art for its Collab Student Design Competition.
 One of his latest projects, "Bookworms," will be featured at ICFF 2026.